coder/coder/docs/templates/resource-metadata.md

 ## Using custom resource icon

-You can use custom icons for your resources using the `icon` attribute.
-The `icon` attribute needs to be a valid path or URL.
+To use custom icons on your resources, use the `icon` attribute (must be a valid path or URL):

 ```hcl
 resource "coder_metadata" "resource_with_icon" {